 - Fourth, digital has put subcategory creation on steroids, with the rapid acceleration of e-commerce, social media, live streaming, O2O and Internet of Things (IoT).

 Q: The book talks about the importance of building “must-haves.”
-What does it mean?
+What does that mean?

 DA: The first step, of course, is to identify or create “must-haves” – elements of an offering for which customers will have a high affinity.
 The existence of a set of “must-haves” (there are nearly always more than one) will create a basis for a core loyal customer group — the cornerstone of a growth platform.